 Thesis Option

-The thesis option is a research project incorporating an original design to test a theory and resulting in a final written thesis.
-The topic must fall within one of the areas of faculty expertise within the department, including: food science, food studies, global nutrition, public health nutrition, nutrition policy, nutrition assessment, and chronic disease and nutrition.
-Students may register for the thesis only with approval from their advisor and after they have completed at least 18 credits of the program.
+The thesis is an in-depth original research project to test a theory or answer a specific research question. incorporating an original design to test a theory and resulting in a final written thesis.
+The final product will be a high-quality written thesis.
+The process with your mentor is an immersive research experience where you may contribute to various projects to gain research experience in your mentor's area of expertise.
+The topic must fall within one of the areas of faculty expertise in the department, including clinical and community nutrition, food studies, global nutrition, public health nutrition, nutrition policy, nutrition and metabolism, nutrition and chronic disease, eating disorders and women's health.
+Students may register for the thesis only with approval from their mentor and after they have completed at least 18 credits in the program.

-Students in the master’s thesis option are required to work with a committee of three faculty members.
-It is the responsibility of the student to form a committee at least 9 months before the desired graduation.
-The thesis director and at least one of the committee members must be members of the Department of Nutrition and Food Studies faculty, but the third member may or may not be from the department.
+Students in the master’s thesis option are required to form a committee of at least three faculty members in consultation and approval of your mentor, who will serve as your thesis committee chair.
+The thesis chair and at least one of the committee members must be members of the Department of Nutrition and Food Studies faculty, but the third and any additional members may or may not be from the department.
 Students must take the thesis course (3 credits total) while working on their thesis.
 Students must develop a proposal and have it approved by their committee and by the appropriate University committees, such as the Human Subjects Review Board, before undertaking the project.
 The thesis must conform to the format stated within Mason’s University Libraries guidelines.

 Total Credits3